International English Language Testing System: United Kingdom

 On 6 April 2015, UK Visas and Immigration (UKVI) changed its English language requirements for UK visa and immigration applications.

 IELTS assesses all four language skills and is accepted by UK Visas and Immigration (UKVI) at levels B1 to C2 of the Common European Framework of Reference for Languages (CEFR).

-A new test, IELTS Life Skills, assesses Speaking and Listening at CEFR level A1 and at CEFR Level B1.
+A new test, IELTS Life Skills, assesses Speaking and Listening at CEFR level B1 and at CEFR level C1.
 IELTS Life Skills can be used to meet the English language requirements for some classes of visa application, including 'family of a settled person' visas and indefinite leave and citizenship.

 To be used for visa and immigration purposes, IELTS and IELTS Life Skills must be taken in test centres approved by the UKVI.

 For UK visa purposes the test is designed to meet certain administrative requirements specified by UKVI.
 These Test Report Forms are slightly different, to show that the test taker has taken the test at an IELTS UKVI session.
 The actual test taken is the same – same content, examiners, format, level of difficulty, scoring and so on.

+Criticism

+One criticism revolves around the accessibility and affordability of the IELTS test.
+The cost of taking the test, which varies by region but is generally considered expensive, can be a major barrier for test-takers from developing countries.
+For many, the test is prohibitively expensive, particularly if they need to retake it multiple times to achieve their desired score.

+In addition to cost, accessibility issues arise from the limited availability of IELTS test centers.
+These centers are concentrated in urban areas, making it difficult for candidates in rural or remote locations to access testing facilities.
+This uneven distribution of test centers disproportionately affects individuals from less economically developed regions.